ANSHUu200/hackathon/tasks.md

-# Implementation Plan: Cloud Cost Intelligence
+# Implementation Plan: AI Cloud Deployment Advisor

 ## Overview

-This implementation plan breaks down the Cloud Cost Intelligence system into discrete, manageable coding tasks.
+This implementation plan breaks down the AI Cloud Deployment Advisor system into discrete, manageable coding tasks.
 The plan follows an incremental approach where each task builds on previous work, ensuring continuous integration and early validation of core functionality.

 ## Tasks